 - Students explore in groups at the blackboard or with mathematical manipulatives

 - You'll develop important communication, interpersonal and team skills

-Students in the Actuarial Sciences Program work toward a degree in mathematics with a concentration in actuarial sciences.
-The Program is perfect for students interested in using their quantitative skills in applications of statistical and risk-based methods.
+Students in the Actuarial Sciences Program work toward completing a Bachelor of Arts degree in Mathematics with a concentration in Actuarial Sciences.
+This program is perfect for students interested in using their quantitative skills in applications of statistical and risk-based methods.
 Students in the program will complete courses that will satisfy all of the Validation through Educational Experiences (VEE) requirements within the Society of Actuaries (SOA).
 They will also complete courses that will thoroughly prepare them for the actuarial exams P/1 Probability and FM/2 Financial Mathematics.